Gender disparities in Kenyan education: Consequences of gender inequality

 When denied access to formal education, girls may grow up illiterate and without the tools to gain the economic resources needed to invest in the education of the next generation of Kenyan women.
 In addition, education often prolongs marriage, and because marriage almost always means the end of education for women, additional years of schooling can give a woman more opportunities to stay in school and gain economic tools before marriage.
-Girls who do not continue with school are also more likely to encounter forced marriages and the forceful practice of female genital mutilation(FGM).
+Girls who do not continue with school are also more likely to encounter forced marriages and the forceful practice of female genital mutilation (FGM).

-As of 2023, the lack of menstrual health and reproductive education, and unaffordable products, such as sanitary pads, lead to high rates transactional sex, suicide and increase school drop-out rates.
+As of 2023, the lack of menstrual health and reproductive education, and unaffordable products, such as sanitary pads, lead to high rates transactional sex, suicide and increased school drop-out rates.
 In 2017, Kenyan President Uhuru Kenyatta mandated the government to provide pubescent girls with sanitary towels free of charge in public schools.
 In February 2020, the government stated that it was not meeting its goal.
-In 2016, the Bill and Melinda Gates Foundation granted US$2.6 million to ZanaAfrica to study the efficacy of sanitary pads and reproductive health education on the quality of life of female Kenyan teens.
+In 2016, the Bill and Melinda Gates Foundation granted US$2.6 million to Zanaa Africa to study the efficacy of sanitary pads and reproductive health education on the quality of life of female Kenyan teens.

 When women stay in school, they are more likely to go into areas like teaching, law, and arts subjects over areas like science, engineering and medicine.
 Between 1980 and 1987, bachelor's degrees in education and arts accounted for between 63.7% and 67.6% of the total attained by women.
 Trends like this may lead to the narrow isolation of women into service and teaching jobs.